CMS’s Rural Health Funding Announcement - Key Takeaways

 Key Takeaways

 The funding is to be disbursed “to approved states over five fiscal years, with $10 billion of funding available each fiscal year, beginning in fiscal year 2026 and ending in fiscal year 2030,” (via CMS) with 50% to be distributed equally amongst all approved states and 50% to be allocated by CMS based on a range of factors including rural population, proportion of rural health facilities, and other factors (53%), state-proposed initiatives (32%) and state policies (15%).
-Approvals/scoring will be conducted by a merit review panel, along with probably input from senior administrative appointees per Trump’s Aug 7, 2025 Executive Order.
+Approvals/scoring will be conducted by a merit review panel, along with probably input from senior administrative appointees per President Trump’s Aug 7, 2025 Executive Order.

 It is unclear how much of this funding will be able to directly offset the impact of Medicaid cuts on rural facilities and providers.
 The funds are not intended to benefit rural hospitals directly or provide for patient care per se, but rather to “improve healthcare access, quality, and outcomes through system transformation,” by focusing on chronic disease interventions, addressing health and lifestyle factors, supporting tech investments, increasing provider recruitment to rural areas, funding capacity-building initiatives, etc. The funds are additionally limited in their ability to support ongoing expenses such as increased staffing or facility operations, to cover provider payments, or to pay for facility building/expansion, and cannot be used for any care that is in direct opposition to some aspects of the current administration’s political agenda, such as gender-affirming care or providing care provided to non-citizens.
 Additionally, states will have the final say in how much goes to rural hospitals and providers vs. private contractors, tech vendors, universities, urban health systems that operate rural facilities, and other non-healthcare entities supporting approved programs.